Key Takeaways

 06 What Happens in the Tax Report: "Short (Warning)"

-The actual problem shows up in the tax report.
-CoinTracking marks sales without purchase history with "Short (Warning)" and sets the cost basis to 0.00 euros.
+Negative balances don't stay in the dashboard.
+They migrate into the tax report.
+CoinTracking marks every sale without a matching purchase history as "Short (Warning)" and sets the cost basis to 0.00 euros.
+The result: numbers in the report that no longer match reality.

 | Risk | Impact |